PAR degree = Excellent career prospects

 If you want to be a working journalist, then PAR is a perfect match for you.
 The program enjoys an excellent placement record, averaging close to 100 percent for each graduating class.

-Last spring’s graduates, for example, are now working as reporters/producers for newspapers and broadcasters in Springfield, other Illinois cities, Florida, Missouri, Ohio, and Wisconsin.
-The Class of 2015 includes reporters/producers with print and broadcast media in Chicago, other Illinois cities, Indiana, Iowa, Nevada, and Wisconsin.
+Members of the last two graduating classes, for example, are now working as reporters/producers for newspapers and broadcasters in Springfield, Chicago, other Illinois cities, Delaware, Missouri, Ohio, and Wisconsin.

 In all, more than 700 students have gone through PAR over the last four-and-a-half decades, and roughly two-thirds of them currently are with the media or in media-related fields.